AnsanAntony/LILA_Black/README.md

     - Bots (Live): Bots that moved during the game.

-    - Bots (Stat): Stationary bots that remained in one place.

     - PvP: Total kills between human players (Kill event).

     - BotDeaths: Number of bots killed by humans (BotKill event).